Project-Somedays/Project-Somedays.github.io/_posts/2025-04-05-CreateWithClint-Week-91-Lone.md

 |  [x]    | 4      | Wide       | 5s/120f  |              |Toilet module detaches |
 |  [x]    | 5      | Over shoulder       | 5s/120f  |              |Other astronaut watch him float away |
 |  [x]    | 6      | CU       | 5s/120f  |              | Looks Falorn |

-# 🎓Lessons Learned🎓
-- **Cloth sims**
-  - how good (though none made it in the final thing)
-- **Timeline Biz**
-  - Press 'm' to make markers in the timeline and then CTRL+B to bind the active camera to the marker
-  - Press CTRL+Num 0 to set the selected camera to active
-- **Weight Painting Biz**
-  - Weight Painting = determines how much a bone will influence a vertex
-  - Automatic weights struggles a bit with items like straps.
-  - Select a vertex in the group
-  - In Edit Mode, look at the influence data and set it to zero where it's being inappropriately controlled
-  - With that vertex active, CTRL+Numpad+ to increase selection and hit copy to sever the connections
-    - This is SO much easier than Weight painting where it's too easy to accidentally miss a vertex here and ther
-    - Getting into it is confusing.
-Select mesh THEN select rig so it's active THEN hit CTRL+TAB to bring up the Weight Painting menu 🤔
-- **Overall Workflow Biz**
-  - Blender slows down significantly on my current rig - I should do all my blocking in clay render mode THEN texture biz later
-  - Need a way to see the keyframes in audio in the Video Sequencer.
-I'll go digging.
-Or maybe I'm just supposed to use the Graph view
-  - Do lots of little test renders.
-Not only does it help with the feeling of progress, but it makes for handy socials content as you go.
-  - Render as you go - once signed off on a scene, render it for later editing.
-No need to save that until the end.
-Especially on my poor old PC 😅

 # 🪵Dev Log🪵